Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures from trajectory data

 \section{Computing spectral measures from trajectory data}

-Throughout this section, we assume that the Koopman operator $\mathcal{K}$ is associated with a measure-preserving dynamical system, and hence is an isometry.
-We aim to compute smoothed approximations of $\nu_g$, even in the presence of continuous spectra, from trajectory data of the dynamical system.
-More precisely, we want to select a smoothing parameter $\epsilon>0$ and then compute a smooth periodic function $\nu^\epsilon_g$ such that for any bounded, continuous periodic function $\phi$ we have~\cite[Ch.~1]{billingsley2013convergence}
+This section assumes that the Koopman operator $\mathcal{K}$ is associated with a measure-preserving dynamical system and hence is an isometry.
+We aim to compute smoothed approximations of $\nu_g$ from trajectory data of the dynamical system, even in the presence of continuous spectra.
+More precisely, we want to select a smoothing parameter $\epsilon>0$ and then compute a smooth periodic function $\nu^\epsilon_g$ such that for any continuous periodic function $\phi$ we have~\cite[Ch.~1]{billingsley2013convergence}

-Moreover, as $\epsilon\rightarrow 0$, we would like our smoothed function $\nu^\epsilon_g$ to approach $\nu_g$ in the weak convergence sense implied by~\eqref{def:wk_conv}.\footnote{Since $\int_{[-\pi,\pi]_{\mathrm{per}}}\phi(\theta)\,d\nu_g(\theta)=\langle \phi(-i\log(\mathcal{K}))g,g\rangle$, this convergence also approximates the functional calculus of $\mathcal{K}$.
-For example, if the dynamical system \eqref{eq:DynamicalSystem} corresponds to sampling a continuous time dynamical system at discrete time-steps, one could use \eqref{def:wk_conv} to recover spectral properties of Koopman operators that generate continuous time dynamics.} We describe an algorithm that achieves this from trajectory data (see~\cref{alg:spec_meas_poly}).
+Moreover, we want our smoothed approximation $\nu^\epsilon_g$ to converge weakly to $\nu_g$ $\epsilon\rightarrow 0$, meaning that the error in~\eqref{def:wk_conv} goes to zero.\footnote{Since $\int_{[-\pi,\pi]_{\mathrm{per}}}\phi(\theta)\,d\nu_g(\theta)=\langle \phi(-i\log(\mathcal{K}))g,g\rangle$, this convergence also approximates the functional calculus of $\mathcal{K}$.
+For example, if the dynamical system \eqref{eq:DynamicalSystem} corresponds to sampling a continuous-time dynamical system at discrete time steps, one could use \eqref{def:wk_conv} to recover spectral properties of Koopman operators that generate continuous-time dynamics.} We describe an algorithm that achieves this from trajectory data (see~\cref{alg:spec_meas_poly}).
 The algorithm deals with general spectral measures, including those with a singular continuous component.
-We also evaluate approximations of the density $\rho_g$ in the pointwise sense and can evaluate the atomic part of $\nu_g$, which corresponds to the discrete eigenvalues and eigenfunctions of $\mathcal{K}$.
+We also evaluate approximations of the density $\rho_g$ pointwise and can evaluate the atomic part of $\nu_g$, corresponding to eigenvalues and eigenfunctions of $\mathcal{K}$.